Comprehensive disaster and climate risk management (CRM)

 Capacity development

-Capacity development is linked with other UNDRR’s areas of support including the Global Risk Assessment Frameworkdisaster loss accounting and Sendai Framework Monitoring.
+Capacity development is linked with other UNDRR’s areas of support including the Global Risk Assessment Framework, disaster tracking systems (monitor hazardous events and record losses and damages at national and subnational levels) and Sendai Framework Monitoring.
 The approach is also relevant for Humanitarian Response Planning and UN Sustainable Development Cooperation Frameworks.

 Advocacy, coordination and engagements

-UNDRR further leverages its engagement in formal and intergovernmental processes at the global level to guide national and local planning, and applies country experiences to inform global processes – thus creating a policy-practice feedback loop.
-Key relevant UNFCCC Constituent Bodies, relevant to CRM include the Adaptation Committee (AC), Least Developed Countries Expert Group (LEG), and the Executive Committee of the Warsaw International Mechanism (WIM) for Loss and Damage, including in its Technical Expert Group on Comprehensive Risk Management (TEG-CRM).
-CRM is also a concrete UNDRR offer to the Santiago Network and will form a key component of the Centre of Excellence for Climate and Disaster Resilience.
+UNDRR further leverages its engagement in formal and intergovernmental processes at the global level to guide national and local planning, and applies country experiences to inform global processes – thereby creating a policy-practice feedback loop.
+Key UNFCCC Constituent Bodies relevant to CRM include the Adaptation Committee (AC), Least Developed Countries Expert Group (LEG), and the Executive Committee of the Warsaw International Mechanism (WIM) for Loss and Damage, including in its Technical Expert Group on Comprehensive Risk Management (TEG-CRM).
+CRM also constitutes a concrete UNDRR offering to the Santiago Network and the Fund for responding to Loss and Damage (FRLD) .

-CRM is also contributing to global networks, for instance, UNDRR offers CRM as a programmatic approach to help the Risk-Informed Early Action Partnership (REAP) achieve its Target 1.
-UNDRR co-leads the working group on this target.
+CRM contributes to global networks as well; for instance, UNDRR offers CRM as a programmatic approach to help the Risk-Informed Early Action Partnership (REAP) achieve its Target 1; UNDRR co-leads the working group.

 Contact the UNDRR Bonn Office

-Today, more than ever, achieving sustainable development and successfully reducing disaster risk through the implementation of the Sendai Framework for Disaster Risk Reduction depends on policy coherence across sectors while ensuring the alignment of disaster risk reduction with climate action.
-By monitoring targets and related indicators of the Sendai Framework, the UNDRR Bonn Office advocates and promotes synergies between DRR, climate change and ultimately sustainable development.
+Today, more than ever, achieving sustainable development and successfully reducing disaster risk through the implementation of the Sendai Framework for Disaster Risk Reduction depends on policy coherence across sectors and on aligning disaster risk reduction with climate action.
+By monitoring targets and related indicators of the Sendai Framework, the UNDRR Bonn Office advocates and promotes synergies between DRR, climate action and ultimately sustainable development.

 BONN, GERMANY